-As part of the development of North West Cullompton, the following transport infrastructure will be provided at the expense of all new development within the site:
+As part of the development of North West Cullompton, the following transport infrastructure will be provided and funded by at the expense of all new development within the site:

-- a) Provision of a network of streets linking to the existing highway network, including a through route suitable for buses linking Tiverton Road to Willand Road and wider agricultural vehicles; - b) Provision of bus, pedestrian and cycle routes at appropriate locations throughout the development, creating an attractive, permeable network for non-car modes travelling within, into and out of the area; - c) Cycle and pedestrian links to and from the town centre and within the mixed-use urban extension; - d) Implementation of travel plans and other non-traditional transport measures to minimise carbon footprint and air quality impacts; - e) Bus service enhancements within, into and out of, the mixed-use urban extension; and - f) Bus service enhancements between Cullompton, Exeter, Tiverton Parkway and Tiverton. - 3.75 The provision of appropriate transport infrastructure is a key requirement of the development.
+- a) Provision of a network of streets linking to the existing highway network, including a through route suitable for buses linking Tiverton Road to Willand Road suitable for buses and allwider agricultural vehicles; - b) Provision of bus, pedestrian and cycle routes at appropriate locations throughout the development, creating an attractive, permeable network for non-car modes travelling within, into and out of the area; - Cycle and pedestrian links to and from the town centre and within the mixed-use urban extension; - d) Implementation of travel plans and other non-traditional transport measures to minimise carbon footprint and air quality impacts; - e) Financial contributions to Bbus service enhancements within, into and out of, the mixed-use urban extension; and - Financial contributions to Bbus service enhancements between Cullompton, Exeter, Tiverton Parkway and Tiverton; - g) Financial contributions towards the Town Centre Relief Road and traffic management measures on Willand Road and Tiverton Road; and - h) Financial contributions towards capacity improvements at junction 28 M5. - 3.75 The provision of appropriate transport infrastructure is a key requirement of the development.
 This can ensure that it is an attractive location for new development, that it minimises the impact on adjoining uses and accords with the need to promote sustainable development.
+The development will need to mitigate its impact upon capacity at junction 28 of the M5 by financial contribution towards junction improvements.
 The provision of a road through the site linking Tiverton Road to Willand Road will alleviate traffic congestion at the junction of Tiverton Road and High Street, and in the town centre generally.
 Combined with bus service enhancements and design which encourages non-car modes of travelling, this should reduce air pollutants in the town centre. - 3.76 The development should be served by an attractive, convenient and safe network of sustainable transport routes, including bus, cycle and pedestrian.
 Streets appropriate for frequent bus routes should be provided so that as far as possible, all buildings are within 400 metres of bus stops.
 These will need to be designed as part of the masterplanning process.
+Applications will be expected to respond to these aspirations and as set out in the adopted masterplan SPD for the site.
 It is equally important that there is access to safe and direct cycle and pedestrian routes within the urban extension, linking together the dwellings, commercial uses and services.
-This can be achieved through the creation of off-road routes and also by ensuring that streets are designed appropriately for safe walking and cycling. - 3.77 The provision of green infrastructure as set out in Policy CU3 will provide opportunities for off-road cycling and walking routes.
+This can be achieved through the creation of off-road routes and also by ensuring that streets are designed appropriately for safe walking and cycling.

+- 3.77 The provision of green infrastructure as set out in Policy CU3 will provide opportunities for off-road cycling and walking routes.
 These should be integrated into existing and proposed networks as far as possible.
-The creation of additional public rights of way should be examined.

-- 3.78 Developers will be expected to prepare and implement travel plans for the development as a whole and for its constituent parts, to promote non-traditional measures relating to transport that can help minimise the development's carbon footprint and its impacts on air quality. - 3.79 As part of the masterplanning exercise the development should be designed to be served by a permeable network of streets providing access to/from the development.
+The creation of additional public rights of way should be examined. - 3.78 Developers will be expected to prepare and implement travel plans for the development as a whole and for its constituent parts, to promote non-traditional measures relating to transport that can help minimise the development's carbon footprint and its impacts on air quality. - 3.79 As part of the masterplanning exercise tThe development should be designed to be served by a permeable network of streets providing access to/from the development.
 This should include a through-route linking Tiverton Road to Willand Road which is suitable for use as a bus route and other traffic bypassing the town centre.